drdna/PyriculariaGenomes/README.md

 # PyriculariaGenomes

-Methods, Code and Data for the project Genome Assemblies for _Pyricularia_ species.
-Steps 1 through 7 were completed by undergraduate students as independent research projects performed in the classes: ABT 480 / CS 485G: Special Topics - Applied Bioinformatics.
+**Methods, Code and Data for the project Genome Assemblies for _Pyricularia_ species.
+Steps 1 through 7 were completed by undergraduate students as independent research projects performed in the classes: ABT 480 / CS 485G: Special Topics - Applied Bioinformatics**
 -------------------------------------------------------
 ## Table of Contents
 1. [Assess sequence quality](#assess-sequence-quality)